JohanVanslembrouck/corolib/examples/tutorial/README.md

 * The p14X6-async_operation-immediate.cpp examples start asychronous operations that complete immediately.

-* The p14X8-async_operation-evtq-imm.cpp examples start one asynchronous operation that is placed on an event queue for later completeion and a second that complete immediately.
+* The p14X8-async_operation-evtq-imm.cpp examples start one asynchronous operation that is placed on an event queue for later completeion and a second that completes immediately.

-* The p14X9-async_operation-thread-imm.cpp examples start one asynchronous operation that will be completed from a thread and a second that complete immediately.
+* The p14X9-async_operation-thread-imm.cpp examples start one asynchronous operation that will be completed from a thread and a second that completes immediately.

 The following describes implementation of the examples per group.